 Bin_refinement adjusts to the desired bin quality

 To consolidate the original and hybridized bin sets, metaWRAP-Bin_refinement chooses the best version of each bin based on their completion and contamination values.
 However, this selection is subjective, and depends on what the user believes to be the “best bin”.
 The minimum completion (-c) and maximum contamination (-x) options are key parameters that greatly alter the quality of the bins produced, as the module will dynamically adjust its algorithms to produce the maximum number of bins in this range.
+The desired minimum completion and maximum contamination will vary greatly depending context of the analysis and the down-stream applications of the extracted bins.

-To demonstrate the effects of changing the –c and –x parameters of metaWRAP’s Bin_refinement module, we ran the original bin sets from water, gut, and soil data sets with varying minimum completion (but fixed maximum contamination) (Additional file 9: Figure S6), and varying maximum contamination (but fixed minimum completion) (Additional file 10: Figure S7) parameters.
-When compared to the original Bin_refinement run (-c 50 –x 10), the module produced a greater number of bins at any given threshold when it was given custom –c and –x parameters.
+To demonstrate the effects of changing the -c and -x parameters of metaWRAP’s Bin_refinement module, we ran the original bin sets from water, gut, and soil data sets with varying minimum completion (but fixed maximum contamination) (Additional file 9: Figure S6), and varying maximum contamination (but fixed minimum completion) (Additional file 10: Figure S7) parameters.
+When compared to the original Bin_refinement run (-c 50 -x 10), the module produced a greater number of bins at any given threshold when it was given custom -c and -x parameters.
 The improvements were especially noticeable at higher completion and lower contamination ranges.
-For example, MetaWRAP-Bin_refinement –c 90 –x 10 recovered 19, 18, and 1 (water, gut, and soil, respectively) extra bins with a minimum completion of 90%, when compared to the baseline –c 50 –x 10 run.
-Similarly, MetaWRAP-Bin_refinement with –c 50 –x 1 parameters extracted 8, 21, and 4 (water, gut, and soil, respectively) more bins at a maximum contamination of 1%, when compared to the baseline run.
+For example, MetaWRAP-Bin_refinement -c 90 -x 10 recovered 19, 18, and 1 (water, gut, and soil, respectively) extra bins with a minimum completion of 90%, when compared to the baseline -c 50 -x 10 run.
+Similarly, MetaWRAP-Bin_refinement with -c 50 -x 1 parameters extracted 8, 21, and 4 (water, gut, and soil, respectively) more bins at a maximum contamination of 1%, when compared to the baseline run.
 Unlike arbitrary and sometime confusing thresholding parameters in many other software, the minimum completion and maximum contamination options offer the user an intuitive way to parameterize the metaWRAP’s Bin_refinement module to their needs.
 This leads to significant increases in the number of quality bins they are able to extract from their data.